MarkLyck/TIY-Structure-Scripts/README.md

 The index.html is built from a template, and is already linked to app.js, main.css, JQuery and has a commented out link for FontAwesome if you want to use that as well.

+The gitignore file, already ignores .sass-cache and *.css.map

 ##Installation

 Place new_day.sh, html_template.sh & gitignore_template.sh in your TIY folder.